ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- Some psycasts may specify that certain components needed in the casting phase are not required to channel the psycast.
 		- For example, [[Alador's Abomination Arms]] has a clause stating that the kinetic component does not need to be satisfied to channel it.
 However a kinetic component is still needed during casting.
 ## Psycast Effects
+- A psycast's effects are the qualitative parts of a psycast, determining what a psycast does when used.
 - There are five types of psycast effects; immediate, recurring, passive, affliction and delayed.
 All effects will not occur if the psycast has ended.
 - Psycast effects that affect creatures affect all creatures, this includes the caster and their allies.
 - Italic lines in the psycast's effects do not have any tangible gameplay effect and only serve as flavor for the psycast.